fifonik/FFMetrics/README.md

 - Average metrics can be saved to tab-delimited csv file (FFMetrics.Results.csv) with date/time and file name included
 - VMAF model can be choosen from UI (4K videos require different model)
 - Only parts of video files could be analyzed
+- You can run the program suppliying most options as command line parameters.